iamvickychoudhary/task-manager-server/README.md

 ### 1 Clone the Repository
 ### 2 cd task-manager-server
 ### 3 npm install
-### 4 Create a .env file and copy content of .env.example
+### 4 Copy the contents of .env.example into a new .env file and update with your local value
 ### 4 npm run dev